You are here

 The Department of History offers the following courses:

-This course covers the history of the Mesopotamian, Egyptian, East Asian, Indian, Greco-Roman, Islamic, Ancient American, and European civilizations to the year 1500.
-Its goal is to give students an understanding of the history and diversity of world cultures as well as the common experience of being human.
+This course covers the history of the Mesopotamian, Egyptian, East Asian, Indian, Greco-Roman, Islamic, Early African, Ancient American, and European civilizations to the year 1500.
+Its goal is to give students an understanding of the history and diversity of world cultures as well as the common experiences of all human beings.

 This course is a continuation of History 105, covering the history of European, Asian, African, Middle Eastern, and Latin American civilizations since 1500.
 It emphasizes political, social, cultural and economic change, as well as encounters and conflicts within and among civilizations.

-This course is designed to give students an introduction to world geography.
-Through the use of map work, small and large hands-on projects, and field work, it deals with the distribution of human activities and concerns around the world, including languages, religions, social customs, economic and political activities, migration and settlement patterns, and the availability and consumption of resources, and humanity's need and responsibility to protect and nurture the world and its varied environments.
+This course provides students an introduction to world geography.
+Through the use of map work, small and large hands-on projects, and field work, it deals with the distribution of human activities and concerns around the world, including languages, religions, social customs, economic activities, migration and settlement patterns, the availability and consumption of resources, and humanity's need and responsibility to protect and nurture the world and its varied environments.
 This course satisfies one of the Liberal Studies Requirements for Natural World Stewardship.

 HIST220 -- American History I -- 3 credits (every Fall)

 This course covers American history beginning with the experience of native Americans and continuing to 1865 with the end of the Civil War.
 It focuses on the economic, social, and intellectual forces that shaped nationhood in the region we know as the United States.

 HIST 221 -- American History II -- 3 credits (every Spring)